 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Malta.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security

-CRIME: Malta is rated Medium for crime by the Department of State.
-Most reported incidents are crimes of opportunity for immediate gain, such as simple assault, pick-pocketing, and petty theft.
+CRIME: While most incidents of reported crime in Malta are crimes of opportunity for immediate gain, violent crime does occur.
+The most commonly reported crimes are simple assault, pick-pocketing, and petty theft.
 In general, criminals in Malta have avoided using violence in order to achieve their objective.
 However, while armed robberies, sexual assaults, and homicides are not as common as in some major U.S. cities, they do occur.
 Practice the same good, common-sense personal security precautions that are part of everyday life in urban areas within the United States, particularly when spending time in areas frequented by tourists.
 Secure your valuables and be aware of pickpockets and purse snatchers; such criminals focus on areas and establishments frequented by tourists.
 You should be careful in the Paceville nightclub area, where excessive drinking and poor crowd control can lead to violence, including some that appears to be racially motivated.
 Theft of unattended personal property and car stereos from vehicles is also a common problem.
 Panhandling is almost non-existent in Malta.

 Malta’s crime victim assistance agency, APPOGG, can be reached by calling their support line (Tel: 179) or visiting their website.